HappyFerret/partner-api-documentation/source/index.html.md

 ### Using Docker to generate keys

-> To generate the keys with docker (Leave the passphrase blank)
+> To generate the keys with docker

 ```
 docker run -it -v $(pwd):/export frapsoft/openssl genrsa -aes256 -out /export/jwt.key